KajusLion/Display-That/README.md

 # Known bugs

-1. The icon won't show up whenever you send the message and the chat is closed.
+1. The icon won't show up whenever you send the message and the chat is closed when installed with some mods.
-   > I don't know how to fix it :(
+   > I don't know how to fix it, if you do please go ahead.
+Thanks ❤️

 ---
 Project on Modrinth: https://modrinth.com/mod/display-that